 Fr.
 Adolfo Nicolas, Superior General of the Society of Jesus

-And in the meantime, check out this great video of our secondary school -- good overview of what our campus looks like now.
+Check out this great video of our secondary school .It's a good overview of what our campus looks like now.
 More to come in the future!

 Many thanks to our benefactors who make all this possible!
 Please continue to assist us as we move toward completion of construction.
 Donate here